-Cats are the most popular companion animals of the human being from the history of human civilization.
+Cats are the most popular companion animals of human beings from the history of human civilization.
 The pet cats are very friendly and playful with kids and family members.
-The pet cats are often suffering from different cat diseases and deformities.
+Pet cats are often suffering from different cat diseases and deformities.
 Any cat disease or abnormalities of your pet cat may affect your daily life.
 The most common pet cat diseases are listed in the article and briefly discussed for the cat owners.

 Most Common Pet Cat Diseases